danzsmith53/space-shuttle-demo/README.md

 ## Overview
 ![](wikiimages/space_shuttle_demo.png)

+### Implementation summary
 #### Scoring flow:
-1. The space-shuttle-demo application listens to the Kafka topic and waits for feature vectors.
+* The space-shuttle-demo application listens to the Kafka topic and waits for feature vectors.
-1. When a Kafka message appears, the application asks the Scoring Engine to classify the received feature vector.
+* When a Kafka message appears, the application asks the Scoring Engine to classify the received feature vector.
-1. The application stores the scoring result in an InfluxDB database.
+* The application stores the scoring result in an InfluxDB database.

 #### Generating graph flow:
-1. The web application asks the backend application (space-shuttle-demo) for an anomalies chart.
+* The web application asks the backend application (space-shuttle-demo) for an anomalies chart.
-1. The space-shuttle-demo application fetches anomalies (classes different than 1) several times per minute from InfluxDB and then displays them.
+* The space-shuttle-demo application fetches anomalies (classes different than 1) several times per minute from InfluxDB and then displays them.

 ## Deploying application to TAP